You are kidding me.

-That’s how I felt when we pulled into the drive of Michael’s friend’s house in the south of France.
-Originally I was a little sad that we were going to be in Provence for such a short amount of time.
-I wanted to stop in Aix, I wanted to buy lavender and do all the other things I was told we could do there.
-I really didn’t want to be stuck in a house full of people I didn’t know with no real means of escape.
+That’s how I felt when we pulled into the drive of our host’s home in the south of France.
+Originally, I was disappointed we’d be in Provence for such a short time.
+I wanted to stop in Aix, buy lavender, buy soap; I didn’t want to be stuck in a house full of people I didn’t know with no real means of escape.

 What a fool.
 The place is a dream-it’s airy and elegant- made to absorb the bustling of people and all the food and wine they brought to share.
 The whitewashed walls and exposed wood beams are only the beginning of the delightful rusticity: the tile is terracotta, the fabric is linen, the scent is lavender.

 I’m certain I dreamed the whole forty-eight hours we were there.

 The furniture was found at romantic road side sales-French road side sales-then situated to catch a breeze for you as it rippled in from the valley.